Zum Inhalt springen

 From v1.0.0

-If you make use of the theme folder or the theme.yaml.gotmpl, e.g. to applying your own imagery, please ensure you adhere to the new structure of the folder and the yaml-file.
+If you make use of the theme folder or the theme.yaml.gotmpl, e.g. to apply your own imagery, please ensure you adhere to the new structure of the folder and the yaml-file.

-In v1.0.0 the files in /helmfile/environments/default had mixed extensions, we have streamlined them to consistently use *.yaml.gotmpl.
+In v1.0.0 the files in /helmfile/environments/default had mixed file extensions.
+Now we have streamlined this and consistently use the *.yaml.gotmpl file extension.

 1. You are referencing our upstream files from the aforementioned directory, e.g. in your Argo CD deployment.
-Please update your references to use the filenames with the new extension.
+If so, please update your references to use the filenames with the new extension.

-2. You have custom files containing configuration information that are named just *.yaml: Please rename them to *.yaml.gotmpl.
+2. You have custom files containing configuration information that are simply named *.yaml.
+If so, please rename them to *.yaml.gotmpl.

-To make it more obvious that some elements from below the apps directory are completely provided by openDesk, we have prefixed these app directories with opendesk-.
+To make it more obvious that some elements from within the apps directory are solely provided by openDesk, we have prefixed these app directories with opendesk-.

 Affected are the following directories, here listed directly with the new prefix: